bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     In the context of HD wallets, a public key or private key extended with the chain code to allow them to derive child keys.

   Fiat
-    National currencies such as the dollar or euro.
+    National government-issued currencies that are not backed by a physical commodity like gold or silver.
+Examples include the U.S. dollar, the euro, and many other major currencies.

   Fork
     When two or more blocks have the same block height, forking the block chain.
 Typically occurs when two or more miners find blocks at nearly the same time.
 Can also happen as part of an attack.